SSoelvsten/bdd-benchmark/README.md

 This is a collection of benchmarks for Binary Decision Diagrams (BDDs) [[Bryant1986](#references)] and some of its variants.
-These are useful to survey the strengths and weaknesses of implementations and to guide and compare developers of new BDD packages.
+These are useful to survey the strengths and weaknesses of different implementations and to guide their developers.
 To this end, each benchmark is implemented by use of C++ templates such that they are agnostic of the BDD package used.

 This project has been developed at the
 [Logic and Semantics](https://logsem.github.io/) group at